 The Arkansas no-fault workers’ compensation law was enacted in 1939 to guarantee prompt, automatic benefits to workers who are injured on the job.
-If an employee is unable to work because of a work-related injury or illness, workers’ compensation insurance takes care of the medical expenses and pays wage replacement benefits until the worker is able to return to work.
-The benefits are designed to begin automatically, with little delay or red tape.
+If an employee is unable to work because of a work-related injury or illness, workers’ comp insurance takes care of the medical expenses and pays wage replacement benefits until the worker is able to return to work.
+The benefits are designed to begin automatically, right away.

-The employer purchases Arkansas workers’ compensation insurance; no part of it should be paid for by employees or deducted from their pay.
-Employers failing to comply with Arkansas workers’ compensation laws may be subject to penalties by the state and may also lose protections afforded them by the state’s workers’ compensation laws.
+The employer purchases Arkansas workers’ compensation insurance.
+Coverage is not paid for by employees or deducted from their pay.
+Employers failing to comply with Arkansas workers’ comp laws may be subject to penalties by the state and may also lose protections afforded them.

 How Much Does Arkansas Workers’ Compensation Insurance Cost?

 |Industry||Company Payroll 37k||Company Payroll 37k-172k||Company Payroll Above 172k|

 |Hotels / Motels||$414||$930||$3,928|

 Workers’ compensation insurance always costs more for industries and occupations that are presumed to have a higher risk of occupational injuries or illnesses.
 Cost is determined by how many employees you have, the types of jobs they perform, and your history of accidents and workers’ comp claims.